 Below are two different approaches to orchestrating multiple projects.
 Depending on the projects and requirements, one or a combination of these two approaches may be used.
 This orchestration is useful for when:

-- A project should not be be deployed while another project is being deployed
+- A project should not be deployed while another project is being deployed.

 This approach consists of each project taking on the role of checking that the other projects are in the right state so that it can deploy itself.
 It is usually implemented as one or more script steps.
 For example the project could: